Big Brother (franchise): Most valuable player

-The fifteenth US season allowed viewers to vote for a house guest to be made M.V.P., who then secretly nominates a third houseguest for eviction (in addition to the two selected by the Head of Household).
+The fifteenth American season allowed viewers to vote for a house guest to be made M.V.P., who then secretly nominates a third houseguest for eviction (in addition to the two selected by the Head of Household).

 In a further twist introduced part-way through the MVP twist, the viewers themselves decided who the third nominee would be, with the HouseGuests still thinking one of their own is the MVP.
 Like many such twists, this was ended halfway into the season as the pool of contestants shrank.

 Multiple heads of household

-The sixteenth and seventeenth US seasons featured two Heads of Household every week and had four houseguests nominated for eviction.
+The sixteenth and seventeenth American seasons featured two Heads of Household every week and had four houseguests nominated for eviction.
 There was also a "Battle of the Block" competition where the two sets of nominees competed to save themselves; the winning pair not only saved themselves but dethroned the Head of Household who nominated them, who was then vulnerable as a replacement nominee if a veto was used.
 It is also used in specific weeks in Brazil since Big Brother Brasil 16 where the HOH's have to choose which HoH will get R$10,000 and who is the one that will win immunity.

 America's Favorite HouseGuest

-In the US version, each season there are three cash prizes: $750,000 for the winner, $75,000 for second, and $50,000 for who was voted by the viewers to be America's Favorite HouseGuest.
+In the American version, each season there are three cash prizes: $750,000 for the winner, $75,000 for second, and $50,000 for who was voted by the viewers to be America's Favorite HouseGuest.

 Multiple winners

-In 2011, Big Brother Africa (season 6) was the first season of Big Brother to have two winners, each getting US$200,000.
+In 2011, Big Brother Africa season 6 was the first season of Big Brother to have two winners, each getting US$200,000.

+In 2012, the four finalists from Gran Hermano 12+1 (Spain) were given the chance to choose a formerly evicted housemate to be their partner.
+The companion of the winner became the "+1 winner" and received a secondary prize of €20,000.

 In 2015, the sixth Philippine season, also had two winners; one from the teens and one from the regular adults.
 Each of which received PHP1,000,000.

 Bigg Boss 8 (India) ended with a twist, where the top five contestants were crowned 'champions'.
 The season was extended by 35 days (total 135) as a spin-off called Bigg Boss Halla Bol, where ex-contestants from previous seasons entered the house to compete with the five champions.